wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires April 8, 2016                [Page 13]
+Contavalli, et al.         Expires May 7, 2016                 [Page 13]

-Internet-Draft        Client Subnet in DNS Queries          October 2015
+Internet-Draft        Client Subnet in DNS Queries         November 2015

       the operator of the Intermediate Nameserver has with Authoritative